iamsherman1234/android-home-server/README.md

     serveo.net
 ```

-If successful you will see:
+If successful, you will see:

 ```
 Forwarding HTTP traffic from https://YOURSERVERNAME.serveousercontent.com
 ```

-Press Ctrl+C after confirming it works.
+Press `Ctrl+C` after confirming it works.

-#### 11.5 — Create systemd service for persistent tunnel
+#### 11.5 — Create a systemd Service for a Persistent Tunnel

 ```bash
 cat > /etc/systemd/system/serveo.service << 'EOF'